Browse Definitions :

 Figure 1 below is a prototype of a CAVE that could serve as an electronic visualization laboratory.
 Its walls, ceiling and floor are covered in material that can display images and computer graphics that various rear-projection systems, overhead lights and other display technologies generate.
 In this environment, VR glasses might not be required, depending on the experience and technology used.
 External to the room is a control device, such as a laptop computer with VR software, to prepare and deliver the program.

 Speakers can be used inside or outside the CAVE.
-A haptic system can also be used to provide touch or tactile sensation and make the immersive environment even more real.
+A Haptic system can also be used to provide touch or tactile sensation and make the immersive environment even more real.

 Prototype of a Cave Automatic Virtual Environment